How to use the MAP function

 Table of Contents

-MAP(array1, lambda_or_array<#>)
+MAP(array_1, lambda_or_array<#>)

-array1 | Required.
+array_1 | Required.
 A cell reference to a cell range or an array. |

-lambda_or_array | Optional.
-Additional arrays.
-Required.
+lambda_or_array | Required.
 A LAMBDA function, it must be the last argument in the MAP function.
 Each array uses a different parameter in the LAMBDA function. |

-3. MAP Function Example 1
+3. Example 1

 This example shows how to divide each number in the array B3:C11 by 2.
+The source data is in cell range B3:C11 and the result is displayed in cell range E3:F11.

+This formula is an Excel 365 dynamic array formula meaning it spills values to adjacent cells as far as needed.
 This is a simple demonstration of the MAP function, I know that the formula can be made a lot smaller using only the division operator.

 Explaining the formula